thijsmie/imp_flask/README.md

 You will notice that a 'productbucket' is almost the same as a 'transaction'.
 This is because in some abstract view, inventory in a transaction is basically just inventory of someone else.
 A selling and buying transaction is the same thing, but with a minus sign.
 To avoid confusion, a negative amount is always a loss and a positive amount is always a gain.

+## Latex templating with jinja2

+All invoices and other documents are rendered with [jinja2](http://jinja.pocoo.org/) with aggressive input escaping to prevent attacks using, for example, \usepackage{python}.
+It also allows users to include special characters in product names, eventnames and whatever else they want.